Gnarus-G/rested/README.md

 # Why?

 To easily test apis during development, and the Postman experience is slow.
 As someone who edits text files professionally, it seems natural to have a DSL for this usecase as well.
 It's a much better workflow to use curl commands in shell scripts than clicking around a GUI.
 Many developers have great success with that strategy, and it's powerful because linux (piping files) is powerful.
-But it could be simpler to still to have a DSL.
+But it could be simpler still to have a DSL for something more powerful than curl.
 Hence this experiment.

 # Install (the CLI Interpreter)